India’s Herbal Beverage Boom: Advanced Ayurvedic Drink Formulation for Gen Z Wellness

 From Ayurvedic drink formulation to modern herbal drink formulation, brands are creating tasty, healthy drinks that fit Gen Z and millennials’ lifestyles.
 In this blog, we’ll take you on a ride on how smart drink formulation is reshaping wellness beverages across India.

-Why Gen Z Is Driving the Herbal Beverage Renaissance
+Why Gen Z Is Driving The Herbal Beverage Renaissance

 Why Gen Z is taking the lead?
 Because they care more.
 Unlike millennials, who made organic food popular, Gen Z is looking for more.
 They want herbal drinks that actually do something for their health, stay true to Indian culture, and show real results.
 Just saying “good for you” isn’t enough anymore.
 Gen Z wants real:

-- Ingredients they can trust
+• Ingredients they can trust

-- Drinks are made for their body type
+• Drinks are made for their body type

-- Better ingredients sourcing, and that should be ethical
+• Better ingredients sourcing, and that should be ethical

-- Environmental sustainability is asking to go green.
+• Environmental sustainability is about going green.

-- Easy formats that align with their fast-paced lives
+• Easy formats that align with their fast-paced lives

-The Science of Ayurvedic drink formulation in 2025
+The Science Of Ayurvedic Drink Formulation In 2025

 1. Bioactive Extraction Technology